cyberbotics/webots-doc/guide/using-python.md

 ```bash
 pacman -S gcc make swig
 ```
-before continuing with step 3.
+From here you can now continue with step 3.